LapisSea/JDatablockFS/README.md

 Details:

-`cluster.getRootProvider().request` creates and initializes an object if it does not exist under the provided id within the database or returns an existing value.
+`cluster.roots().request` creates and initializes an object if it does not exist under the provided id within the database or returns an existing value.
 So referencing "my ips" in the future would return the same data that has been added in this example.

 `ips` is an IOList (that defaults to an implementation called `ContiguousIOList`) and is automatically created and allocated by the rootProvider.